 Another natural pH fix is provided by apple cider vinegar.
 This potent ingredient balances the acidity and alkalinity of sunburned skin and supports the natural healing process.
 Add two cups to a warm bath and soak for 15 minutes.

-For immediate sunburn relief, a cold compress is one of the best home remedies for a sunburn.
-Always shield the skin from direct contact with ice, and avoid using abrasive materials.
+"Sunburn is best treated with cool, wet compresses," says Dika.
+For immediate sunburn relief, shield the skin from direct contact with ice, and avoid using abrasive materials.
 Keep your cloth clean and dry to avoid skin irritation.

 Natural botanicals like chamomile and lavender can help soothe the sensations of stinging and soreness that come with sunburned skin.
 Add a touch of essential oil to a bath drawn with cool water.
 Natural peppermint can also have a cooling effect.